ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - You begin the game with your location bonus meter at 1 (max 4).
 - Whenever an allied location arrives for the first time each round, add 1 to the location bonus meter.
 - When an allied location arrives and you have three or more non-starting locations, gain energy equal to the number on the location bonus meter and draw 1 card.
 This only happens once per game.

 ---
+## Another rule to try
+During the round they were played, locations count as 2 instead of 1 devotion to each of their sources.

+---
 ## Card Semantics